RedPillAnalytics/checkmate-examples-archive/obi/README.md

 * `com.redpillanalytics.checkmate.obi`: this is the Checkmate for OBI plugin.
 It enables all the features in this Quickstart.
 * `maven-publish`: a core Gradle plugin that enables publishing to Maven repositories.
 Checkmate for OBI uses `maven-publish` with it's distribution files and for BAR files.
 * `com.avast.gradle.docker-compose`: enables running the OBIEE 12.2.1.4 on Docker environment for this Quickstart.
+* `com.adarshr.test-logger`: improves readability of output from *regression tests*.
+We'll discuss testing later on.

 With the Checkmate for OBI plugin applied, our Gradle [project](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html#sec:projects_and_tasks) exists with all the core tasks enabled.
 We can use the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) checked in the root of this repository to see all the tasks associated with the `obi` project subdirectory, specified with the `obi:tasks` command.
 If we comment everything else out of the `build.gradle` file below the warning comment, the `obi:tasks` command gives us the basic default tasks for the plugin: